dknell/myMedia-Titanium-Module/documentation/index.md

 ## Accessing the mymedia Module

+1. Build the module:

+	./build.py

+2. Copy my.media-iphone-X.X.zip (where X.X is the version) to the ROOT of your project (same directory as tiapp.xml)

-Add the module to the tiapp.xml file:
+3. Add the module to the tiapp.xml file:

 	<modules>
         <module platform="iphone" version="0.1">my.media</module>
     </modules>

-To access this module from JavaScript, you would do the following:
+4. To access this module from JavaScript, you would do the following:

 	var mymedia = require("my.media");